IEX'S exchange plan stirs U.S. stocks queue jumping argument

 A source familiar with the SEC's thinking said if IEX intends to become a public exchange the practice might not pass regulatory muster.

-The SEC has rejected attempts by both Nasdaq OMX Group Inc and the New York Stock Exchange, a unit of IntercontinentalExchange Group Inc, to put in place similar models in the past, according to sources familiar with the situation.
+The SEC has rejected attempts by both Nasdaq OMX Group Inc (NDAQ.O) and the New York Stock Exchange, a unit of IntercontinentalExchange Group Inc (ICE.N), to put in place similar models in the past, according to sources familiar with the situation.
 Nasdaq and NYSE declined to comment.

 According to the source close to the SEC, the regulator fears that allowing brokers to jump the queue would make markets appear unfair, and defeat the very purpose of having a public exchange.
 In other words, if brokers get the first dibs on their choicest orders, what's in it for other market participants?